Programs

 Grade 8 Concert Band

-The Grade 8 Concert Band rehearses on the timetable every second day.
+The Grade 8 Concert Band rehearses 2 to 3 times a week within the timetable.
 These students develop their musical technique and tone through daily practice of appropriate repertoire and exercises.
-They perform in three concerts each year and they have the chance to team up with the Grade 9 concert band on their annual tour to the Whistler Music Festival.
+Along with the other bands, they perform in two concerts each year and they have the chance to team up with other music students to participate in the music festival in Seattle.

 Senior Jazz Band